jorgemsilva1/ambassador-eval/README.md

 ## App development

-The goal is to develop a simple shoes online shop.
+The goal is to develop a simple products online shop.
 This can all be done in a single page where are able to view all the shoes.
 Upon clicking in one of them, we should be able to open a small pop-up where we can eventually see the picture bigger and have more information about sizes, colors and if it is in stock or not.

 The user can also add, directly from the shoes grid or in this modal, to the cart.